apache/maven-site/content/markdown/developers/release/maven-core-release.md

 ### Complete the release

-After a succesful vote you should do the following steps to finish the release.
+After a successful vote you should do the following steps to finish the release.

 #### Add New Version to ASF Distribution Directory